observIQ/bindplane-agent/docs/installation-windows.md

 ## Configuring the Collector

-After installing, the `observiq-collector` service will be running and ready for configuration!
+After installing, the `observiq-otel-collector` service will be running and ready for configuration!

 Logs from the collector will appear in the Application event log.

-By default, the config file for the collector can be found at `C:\Program Files\observiq-collector\config.yaml`.
+By default, the config file for the collector can be found at `C:\Program Files\observiq-otel-collector\config.yaml`.
 When changing the configuration,the collector service must be restarted in order for config changes to take effect.

 For more information on configuring the collector, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).